Table of Contents

 9. Take a short trip somewhere

 If possible, you should take a short trip somewhere to avoid them completely.
-Go visit your friend or relative who lives in another city or country.
+Go visit a friend or relative.
+Or take a solo trip.
 The trip will give you time to get over your ex.
 Since your ex will not be able to get in touch with you, they might stop pushing you to be friends.
+That, my friend, is the answer to how to reject your ex like a boss.

 10. Let them know that you have someone new in your life